HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘quanteda’
+      installed size is  5.5Mb

-    Packages suggested but not available for checking: 'geometry', 'tm'
+      sub-directories of 1Mb or more:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+        data   1.7Mb
-    manual.
+        libs   2.7Mb
     ```

 # STROMA4